dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 The previous sections in this article demonstrated a common first step in writing F# code: writing an initial function and executing it interactively with FSI.
 This is known as REPL-driven development, where [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) stands for "Read-Evaluate-Print Loop".
 It's a great way to experiment with functionality until you have something working.

 The next step in REPL-driven development is to move working code into an F# implementation file.
-It can then be compiled by the F# compiler into an assembly which can be executed.
+It can then be compiled by the F# compiler into an assembly that can be executed.

 To begin, open `ClassLibraryDemo.fs`.
 You'll notice that some code is already in there.
 Go ahead and delete the class definition, but make sure to leave the [`namespace`](../language-reference/namespaces.md) declaration at the top.